 antenna.

 Joker: Warner Bros.
-Logo and Titles
+Logo & Titles

 Just the right amount of wrong.